 - When stones get passed then it causes pain in your ureter.
 A doctor will prescribe medicines to the patient to relax the ureter.

-Stones are removed by making a small cut in the skin of the back by a surgeon.
+- Laparoscopic Surgery: In the laparoscopic surgery, stones are removed by making a small cut in the skin of the back by a surgeon.
 Depending on the size of the stones, a large cut can be made.

-As its name suggests, stones break apart by using shock waves.
+- Shockwave Lithotripsy: As its name suggests, stones break apart by using shock waves.
 This treatment breaks these stones into small pieces.
 Then they easily pass through the urinary tract.
 It takes some time to move out from your body.

 Do Kidney Stones Recur?